 - Those that engage issues with contemporary relevance.

 The Balch Institute for the Study of American Identities, one of the three pillars of HSP’s recently adopted strategic plan, capitalizes on our unparalleled collections on immigration and ethnic history, offering researchers access to tremendous, and in many cases untapped, primary sources.
 Building on PMHB’s recent special issue on immigration and ethnicity, we hope to foster ongoing scholarly attention on these groups.
-Additionally, we welcome articles on topics including but not limited to women, gender, and sexuality; race and racial justice movements; the development and application of First Amendment freedoms; (in)equalities in health, welfare, and income; and international crises and cooperation.
+Additionally, we welcome articles on topics including but not limited to women, gender, and sexuality; race and racial justice movements; labor and working-class history; and arts and culture.
 Articles that enhance the chronological span of the journal will also be looked upon favorably.

 We expect that no essay submitted to us has simultaneously been submitted elsewhere.
 All submissions should be based on original research or new interpretations and should reflect the highest standards of scholarship.
 We proudly publish graduate students and other early-career scholars alongside the most prominent members of the field.